Inside The World Of Bali Orphanages: Fronts For Pedophilia And Child Sex Abuse

 — See The Unseen Bali (@see_unseenbali) December 1, 2016

 Ms. Yastini also said that part of the problem is that many people do not fully understand the term pedophile and often think that touching the children is acceptable.
-Another huge problem in Bali is where many children become pregnant to their grandfather, especially in remote villages, where the child is too afraid to speak up.
+Another huge problem in Bali is where many children become impregnated by their grandfather, especially in remote villages, where the child is too afraid to speak up.

 [Featured Image by Nok Lek/Shutterstock]